brittdalton/web-dev-hw/readme.md

-# My Introduction to Web Design and Development repo
+# Introduction to Web Design and Development repo
 ## Britt Dalton
 Introduction to the fundamentals of website development, content design and navigation.
 Areas of focus; directory structure, graphic design, navigation and audio/video integration.